-Botswana is a country in the southern part of Africa, famed for its natural reserves of the big 5, boutique tourism, diamonds and dry landscapes.
-This country knows a thing or two on how to make a great African recipe.
+Botswana is a country in the southern part of Africa.
+It is famed for its natural reserves that are thronged by the big 5, boutique tourism, diamonds and dramatic landscapes.
+People in this country know a thing or two on how to make a great African recipe as well.

-Food is important in every culture and there is no doubt that Seswaa is on the VIP list as it is mainly cooked during special events, it also happens to be the National dish of Botswana.
-This meal is quite simple to make but requires a lot of time as the beef or meat choice is slow cooked in a cast iron three legged pot over an open fire with only water and salt.
+Food is important in every culture and there is no doubt that Seswaa with Sadza is on the VIP list in Botswana as it is mainly cooked during special events, it also happens to be the National dish of the country.
+This meal is quite simple to make but requires a lot of time as the beef or meat choice is slow-cooked in a cast iron three-legged pot over an open fire with only water and salt.
 If you love meat infused with the taste of charcoal, you would love this.

 Cooking Time: 255 minutes